Long Island’s Premier PRP Center

 What is PRP?

+Platelet rich plasma (PRP) is plasma with a higher concentration of platelets — between 5 to 10 times greater — than what is commonly found in blood, used to stimulate faster recovery.
 Platelets are the components of your blood that aid in clotting and healing.
-They contain hundreds of different growth factors that help your body heal injuries.
+They contain hundreds of different growth factors that help your body repair injuries.
+Without platelets, a simple paper cut would be life threatening.
 There’s an evolutionary aspect to platelets that have kept us alive for thousands of years.
-Without platelets, a simple paper cut would be life threatening.
 Plasma is the liquid substance that transports the components of your blood.
-Platelet rich plasma is a higher concentration of platelets, used to stimulate faster recovery.
 Platelet rich plasma can be used to heal injuries in virtually any region of the body, since blood is everywhere.

 How does PRP Work?